Boys Keep Swinging: Recording

 "Boys Keep Swinging" was written by David Bowie and Brian Eno during the sessions for Lodger (1979).
 Co-produced by Bowie and Tony Visconti, the backing tracks were recorded at Mountain Studios in Montreux, Switzerland in September 1978, while vocals and overdubs were completed at the Record Plant in New York City in March 1979.
 The sessions saw Bowie and Eno utilise techniques from Eno's Oblique Strategies cards.
 According to biographer Chris O'Leary, these cards were "part-fortune cookie, part-Monopoly 'Chance' cards", intended to spark creative ideas.
-Eno and Bowie used them previously to create some of the instrumentals for "Heroes" (1977).
+Eno and Bowie had used them previously on "Heroes" (1977).

 After a few takes, Bowie was dissatisfied with the band's progress, finding it "sounds like professionals!"
 In order to sound like "young kids in the basement [who were] just discovering their instruments", Bowie had the musicians swap instruments, a trick previously utilised during the recording of Iggy Pop's Lust for Life in 1977.
-So, guitarist Carlos Alomar switched to drums, drummer Dennis Davis moved to bass guitar and bassist George Murray moved to keyboards.
-However, Murray's contribution was omitted from the final mix, as only Bowie and Eno are credited, while Davis's part was deemed unsuitable and re-recorded by Visconti, who played an "over-the-top" part in a style similar to The Man Who Sold the World (1970).
+Guitarist Carlos Alomar switched to drums, drummer Dennis Davis moved to bass guitar and bassist George Murray moved to keyboards.
+However, Murray's contribution was omitted from the final mix, while Davis's part was deemed unsuitable and re-recorded by Visconti, who played an "over-the-top" part in a style similar to his playing on Bowie's 1970 album The Man Who Sold the World.
 Several commentators found the part reminiscent of the Beach Boys' "You're So Good to Me" (1965).

 Future King Crimson guitarist Adrian Belew contributed a solo towards the end of the song, which was composited from multiple takes.
 Before he played, Bowie told Belew that Alomar was playing drums but gave little guidance regarding the music.
 He later stated: "It was like a freight train coming through my mind.
 I just had to cling on."
 Speaking with biographer David Buckley, Belew stated that Bowie wrote the lyrics and recorded his vocals for the song in just seven days.
 He also recalled that after Bowie completed the vocals, "He played it to me and said, 'This is written after you, in the spirit of you.'
 I think he saw me as a naive person who just enjoyed life.
 I was thrilled with that."